brunobg/webdevbook/docs/backend/deployment.md

 # Deployment

+Well, you wrote your application.
+Now it has to run in the wild.
+How to deploy?
+What are good ways to setup the server architecture?
+What are the bottlenecks you'll face?
+Also... have you ever heard of our lord and savior, the backup?

 ## One-click or continuous deployment

 There are only two sane options for deploying your application: you can have a one-click process to deploy your code, or you can have a zero-click process to deploy it.